MyTooliT/Dashboard/C-RIO_Dashboard_en.md

 You can chose which sensors of the chosen holder you want to use with the radio buttons below the list of found holders, with the exception of the "Static / DI" mode.
 Chosen sensors are green.
 Note that if you use more than one sensor with a holder which only has one sensor the other two channels will be useless signals from not connected PINs inside the holder.
 The system will connect in the 1-channel mode if only 1 sensor is selected.
 The system will connect in the 3-channel mode if more than 1 sensors are selected.
 If you select more than 3 sensors will the system only use the first 3 selected sensors.
 The channels are always from the lowest sensor number as channel 1 and the highest channel number as channel 3.

 ![channel_numbers](assets/sensors.png)

+If the radio button "1,8V Ref" is used to change the ADC-reference Value of the connected holder from the VDD(3,3V) to 1,8V.
+This has to be used when you for example use the +-40g 3-axis accelerometer.
+**Attention: The holder can only use 1 reference voltage at the same time so if you use multiple sensors which have different needed reference voltages then at least 1 will always give wrong values!!!**

 #### Dashboard / OPC UA